vaultgroup-sa/cv-cvdocs-public/unit/README.md

 cellvault, or it could run on a different machine eg. an Android tablet, a Windows PC with a suitable network connection, etc.

+We have generated gRPC clients for Rust, Java, Kotlin, Dart, Javascript, and Typescript.
+Many more languages are supported officially as per the [grpc.io](https://grpc.io) website, and unofficially (via libraries for your programming language)

 Consequently, not all endpoints may be needed for all integrations.
-For instance, an old-fashioned keypad and screen are optional input/output mechanisms provided by vaultgroup, and are suitable for backoffice and more industrial applications.
+For instance, an old-fashioned keypad and screen are optional input/output mechanisms provided by VaultGroup, and are suitable for backoffice and more industrial applications.
 However, should the application being developed require a more modern UI, the unit may be equipped with a touch screen or, as previously mentioned, an Android tablet may be used.
 In this case the old-fashioned keypad and screen, and their associated endpoints, will not